Appointments

 Are you having trouble getting an appointment?

-This adds up to over 70 of clinical time across our teams!
+This adds up to around 35.5 hours of clinical time across our teams!

 Do we have your mobile number?
 Update this with the Practice to receive text message reminders of all upcoming appointments.